 Joint Admission - Students beginning their academic career at a Massachusetts Community College may be eligible for joint admission to Massachusetts College of Liberal Arts.
-Massachusetts College of Liberal Arts will guarantee admission to students who possess a 2.5 GPA and have completed an Associates Degree from a designated transfer program.
+Massachusetts College of Liberal Arts will guarantee admission to all B.A. & B.S. programs to transfer students who possess a 2.5 GPA and have completed an Associates Degree in an approved transfer program.
 Contact the Admissions Office for further information.